VishwamShah07/VishwamShah/README.md

 - 👋 Hi, I’m Vishwam Shah
-- 👀 I’m interested in Learn Coding,
+- 👀 I’m interested in Learning Coding,
 - 🌱 I’m currently learning PYTHON, JAVA
 - 💞️ I’m looking to collaborate on INSTA
 - 📫 How to reach me